Zinabuf/GCIM/README.md

 ~~~

 **3.2.** **Reverse causal directions**
-The quantitative outcome "qr_dis_cov", binary exposure "br_dis_cov" and genotype data for the discovery dataset, while in the target dataset,
+The quantitative outcome "qr_dis_cov", binary exposure "br_dis_phen" and genotype data for the discovery dataset, while in the target dataset,
-The quantitative outcome is "qr_tar_cov", and binary exposure is "br_tar_cov".
+the quantitative outcome is "qr_tar_cov", and the binary exposure is "br_tar_phen".
-In the discovery dataset used to compute GWEIS using *"b"* and GWAS for exposure using *"c"* then use *"e"* to compute PRS then *"g"* in the proposed causal directions.
+In the discovery dataset used to compute GWEIS using *b* and GWAS for exposure using *c* then use *e* to compute PRS then *g* in the reverse causal directions.
 finally, the result from this direction is displayed as:
 GWEIS